Ghezaielm/Antibody_Structure_Prediction/README.md

 The class allows to train the model and show training and testing metrics.
 With no scalability assessment, we also implemented a finetuning method.

-Training on 3500 rotamers and validating on 500 other allows us to reach something like 15 MSE (Batch size = 200, epochs = 100, CPU).
+Training on 70/30% allows us to reach something like 15 MSE (Batch size = 200, epochs = 100, CPU).
 Fine tuning with a lower learning rate allowed us to reach 13 MSE.
+These metrics becomes lower in a 90/10%, probably because of structural redondance (efficient rotamers).
-However the model does not appear to overfit (see tutorial) and interstructure variability has to be considered.
+The model does not appear to overfit (see tutorial) however interstructure variability has to be considered.
 Using a GPU, one could reach a very low MSE.

 ### To go further:
 The implementation as it is allows to predict next amino acids in a proteic sequence.